 What measurements do I need to order glasses online?

-To order glasses or sunglasses online, it’s good to know your lens width, bridge width and temple length.
+To order glasses or sunglasses online, it’s good to know your ideal lens width, bridge width and temple length.
 These measurements help you select the correct size of frame for a proper fit.
 For ordering prescription lenses, you’ll need an up to date prescription and your pupillary distance (the distance between your pupils in mm.)